-If you’re a small business owner, you’ve likely heard someone say, “You need a lead generator!”
+Small businesses don’t need more content — they need simple ways to connect with real clients.
+If you’re a small business owner, you may have heard someone say, “You need a lead generator!”
 And your immediate reaction was either:

 1. “Okay… but what would I even create?”